delmic/odemis/doc/develop/base-api.rst

 accessing a hardware adapter from the GUI) the actual python object is a proxy to the real component.
 While in most cases this is transparent, you should be aware of:

-* :py:func:`isinstance`(and everything related to type) will not work as expected because all objects are actually :py:class:`Proxy`.
+* :py:func:`isinstance` (and everything related to type) will not work as expected because all objects are actually :py:class:`Proxy`.
   So relying on class type to take a decision will not work.
-  There is an (important) exception for the Component, VigilantAttribute, Future, DataFlow, and Event classes, which have a all an equivalent \*Base classes from which Proxy inherit.
+  There is an (important) exception for the Component, VigilantAttribute, Future, DataFlow, and Event classes, which all have an equivalent \*Base classes from which the Proxy inherits.
 So for these types, isinstance() can be used.

   ..
 TODO It's recommended to rely on the .capabilities attribute.
 TODO create .capabilities.
 Create also a ._realclass_ on proxy?

-* :py:func:`hasattr` (and everything related to accessing an non-existing attributes) will not work as expected because Proxys always returns an object (a :py:meth:`Pyro4.core._RemoteMethod`).
+* :py:func:`hasattr` (and everything related to accessing non-existing attributes) will not work as expected because Proxys always return an object from __getitem__() (a :py:meth:`Pyro4.core._RemoteMethod`).

   ..
 TODO It is recommended to rely on the .capabilities attribute, or if an attribute is expected compare the type of the attribute to _RemoteMethod.